 - Processed cheese spread can keep for three to four weeks in the refrigerator after being opened.

-- Pregnant women, young children, the elderly and people with weakened immune systems should not eat unpasteurized cheeses or soft cheeses such as Camembert, Brie and blue-veined cheeses.
+- Pregnant women, young children, older adults and people with weakened immune systems should not eat unpasteurized cheeses or soft cheeses such as Camembert, Brie and blue-veined cheeses.

 - The softer the cheese, the shorter the shelf life: